mih/Psignifit-3.x/doc-src/MODELSPECIFICATION.rst

 Weibull
 .......

-There are a number of ways to parameterize the Weibull function.
+There are a number of ways to parametrize the Weibull function.

 exponential + poly
     The classical way is probably